 - c.
 Head to the website of your favorite trusted Certificate Authority, purchase an SSL certificate, and submit the CSR.
-You should receive a valid certificate in return. - d.
+You should receive a valid certificate in return - d.
 Convert your private key format into PKCS#8 encrypted format.

-'''

-openssl pkcs8 -topk8 -in yourprivate.key -out yourprivate.pkcs8.encryped.key

-'''

-e.
-Convert your PKCS#8 encrypted private key into the PKCS#8 format that is compliant with CloudPlatform.
+openssl pkcs8 -topk8 -in yourprivate.key -out yourprivate.pkcs8.encryped.key e.
+Convert your PKCS#8 encrypted private key into the PKCS#8 format that is compliant with CloudPlatform openssl pkcs8 -in yourprivate.pkcs8.encrypted.key -out yourprivate.pkcs8.key

-'''

-openssl pkcs8 -in yourprivate.pkcs8.encrypted.key -out yourprivate.pkcs8.key

-'''

-- 3. In the Update SSL Certificate screen of the CloudPlatform UI, paste the following: - Certificate from step 1(c). - Private key from step 1(e). - The desired new domain name; for example, company.com. - 4.
-Click Add to put the changes into effect.
+- 3. In the Update SSL Certificate screen of the CloudPlatform UI, paste the following - Certificate from step 1(c). - Private key from step 1(e). - The desired new domain name; for example, company.com - 4.
+The desired new domain name; for example, company.com

 This stops all currently running console proxy VMs, then restarts them with the new certificate and key.
-Users might notice a brief interruption in console availability.
+Users might notice a brief interruption in console availability

 The Management Server will generate URLs of the form "aaa-bbb-ccc-ddd.company.com" after this change is made.
-New console requests will be served with the new DNS domain name, certificate, and key.
+New console requests will be served with the new DNS domain name, certificate, and key

+17.4.
 Virtual Router